Chargers' Corey Linsley Advocates for Children Through CASA

-Chargers’ Corey Linsley advocates for children through CASA originally appeared on NBC Sports Chicago
+Chargers’ Corey Linsley advocates for children through CASA originally appeared on NBC Sports Bayarea

 Los Angeles Chargers center Corey Linsley is known for much more than his prowess on the field.
 The 31-year-old Ohio native spends his free time giving back to the community, specifically for children in need.